Crossbell-Box/Crossbell-Contracts/docs/Web3Entry.md

 function isOperator(uint256 characterId, address operator) external view returns (bool)
 ```

+Check if an address is the operator of a character.

+_`isOperator` is compatible with operators set by old `setOperator`, which is deprected and will
+      be disabled in later updates._

 ### getOperators

 ```solidity
 function getOperators(uint256 characterId) external view returns (address[])
 ```

+Get operator addresses of a character.

+_`getOperators` returns operators in _operatorsByCharacter, but doesn't return
+     _operatorByCharacter, which is deprected and will be disabled in later updates._

 ### _addOperator